 The following table sets out the number of directors' meetings (including meetings of committees of directors) held during the financial year and the number of meetings attended by each director (while they were a director or committee member).
-During the financial year, ten board meetings and 17 committee meetings were held.
-No meeting of the Nominations Committee was held.
+During the financial year, ten board meetings and 15 committee meetings were held.